MotoStatz

 – H2R – Hayabusa

-The H2R then goes on to achieve 0-180 mph time in only 11.77 seconds with the Hayabusa trailing by a little over 5 seconds at 16.81 seconds.
+The H2R goes on to reach 0–180 mph in only 11.77 seconds, with the Hayabusa trailing by just over five seconds at 16.81 seconds.

 Acceleration and Top Speed